kagruber2412/RIntroduction/RMarkdown.md

 # Markdown and R Markdown

+**Markdown**
-- **Markdown** is a simple (easy-to-write / easy-to-read) text-based markup language using *plaintext* formatting syntax.
+- A simple (easy-to-write / easy-to-read) text-based markup language using *plaintext* formatting syntax.
 - Is quickly becoming a writting standard for academics and scientists (e.g. GitHub uses Markdown).

+**R Markdown**
-- **R Markdown** is an R package, and a set of tools embedded in RStudio, that facilitates the construction of documents that combine formatted text, chunks and embedded R code.
+- An R package, and a set of tools embedded in RStudio, that facilitates the construction of documents that combine formatted text, chunks and embedded R code.
 R Markdown documents rely on three frameworks:

 1. **Markdown** for formatted text
 2. **knitr** for embedded R code